STAPO: Stabilizing Reinforcement Learning for LLMs by Silencing Rare Spurious Tokens: Methodology

+Theorem~\ref{prop:grad_bounds} demonstrates that the tokens characterized by both low probability and low entropy induce a larger gradient norm, a phenomenon empirically corroborated in Figure~\ref{fig:mean_grad}.
+Such tokens are likely spurious, thereby introducing erroneous updates that can destabilize training.

-To systematically analyze how different token types influence optimization, we categorize tokens along three binary factors: state entropy (high/low), token probability (high/low), and advantage sign (positive/negative).
-We then interpret the optimization behavior of each regime using Criteria \ref{cri:optimization}, as summarized in Table~\ref{tab:token_analysis}.
-We observe that tokens characterized by low entropy, low probability, and positive advantage lead to negative optimization effects across all evaluation criteria.
+To systematically analyze how different token types influence optimization, we focus on tokens within correct answers, which inherently possess a positive advantage ($\hat{A} > 0$), and categorize them along two binary axes: token probability (high/low) and entropy (high/low).
+As summarized in Table~\ref{tab:token_analysis}, tokens characterized by \emph{low probability and low entropy} consistently exhibit detrimental optimization effects across all evaluation criteria.
+First, such tokens are highly likely to be spurious, leading to incorrect update directions.
+Second, they are associated with disproportionately large gradient norms, thereby amplifying their adverse impact during optimization.
+Finally, they contribute to entropy explosion in standard training, further exacerbating training instability.

-To empirically validate this hypothesis and examine the real-world behavior of such tokens, we fine-tune Qwen3-8B~\cite{yang2025qwen3} under the JustRL setting~\cite{he2025justrl} and explicitly record the token statistics during training.
-As visualized in Figure~\ref{fig:quadrants}, the recorded tokens naturally form distinct clusters in the probability-entropy plane, confirming the existence of the four hypothesized regimes.
-Crucially, statistical analysis of these recorded dynamics (Figure~\ref{fig:mean_grad}) reveals that spurious tokens trigger the highest mean gradient norms among all categories (e.g., $+16.7\%$ relative to the high-entropy \& high-probability baseline).
-This quantitative evidence suggests that when these rare, low-entropy errors occur, they result in disproportionately large model updates.

-Qualitative examples in Figure~\ref{fig:spurious_examples} further illustrate that these tokens are often semantically inappropriate or erroneous breaks in coherence, whereas top candidates represent more reasonable choices.
-Since the final response may still receive a high reward, the large gradient updates observed in Figure~\ref{fig:mean_grad} significantly reinforce these erroneous patterns.
-Building on these empirical observations, we formally define this phenomenon under sequence-level reward assignment:

-\begin{definition}[Spurious Tokens] Spurious tokens are tokens that contribute negligibly to the correctness of a reasoning outcome but receive disproportionately large positive updates due to sequence-level reward assignment. \end{definition}

-This over-amplification of semantic errors disrupts chain-of-thought coherence and ultimately degrades training stability.
-As demonstrated by the alignment between the statistical anomalies (Figure~\ref{fig:mean_grad}) and semantic errors (Figure~\ref{fig:spurious_examples}), the condition of low entropy, low probability, and positive advantage serves as a robust practical criterion for identifying spurious tokens.